 Jeongho Choi

-Methodologically, I use a range of quantitative approaches, including multilevel modeling, computational text analysis, and machine learning.
-My research has been published in several journals, including Democratization, International Migration Review, Journal of Contemporary European Studies, and Social Science Quarterly.
+Methodologically, I employ a range of quantitative approaches, including multilevel modeling, computational text analysis, and machine learning.

 My CV can be found here.